Advances in Clinical and Experimental Medicine

 The “Highlights” section is the first in the main body of the paper – it should appear before the Background/Introduction section.

-The "Highlights" section provides a concise summary of the most significant findings and relevance of the article.
-It aims to help readers quickly understand the key aspects of the study and enhance the article’s visibility in scientific databases.
+The "Highlights" section summarizes the most significant findings and the article's relevance.
+It aims to help readers quickly understand the study's key aspects and enhance the article’s visibility in scientific databases.

 Guidelines for preparing “Highlights”